minnojs/minno-time/resources/tutorials/API.md

 }
 ```

+`width`:
+If width is set, then the canvas size is set to a constant width (set the hight using the `proportions` property).

 `maxWidth`:
 The maximum width (in pixels) that the canvas may reach.
-By default it is set to 500px.
+By default it is set to 500px (note that if `width`  is set, then this property is ignored and the canvas size stays static).

 `proportions`:
 Responsible for the shape of the canvas.
 You can set it either as a number or an object.
 By default it is set to `0.8`.